 Passivation should lead to a reduction in trap states, especially deep traps, which are responsible for non-radiative recombination21.
 This is directly reflected in radiative recombination by an increase in photoluminescence intensity for the core/shell sample compared to a core-only CQD sample.
-Furthermore, for both oleic acid (OA) and EDT as ligands, core/shell CQDs display much longer decay lifetimes, typically 3 to 4 times longer than core-only PbS (Fig. 6b and Supplemental Information Fig. S5).
+Furthermore, for both oleic acid (OA) and EDT as ligands, core/shell CQDs display much longer decay lifetimes, typically 3 to 4 times longer than core-only PbS (Fig. 6b and Supplemental Information Fig. S6).
 A prolonged excitonic lifetime is an indicator that the faster, non-radiative, recombination channels are suppressed.

 The addition of a CdS shell enhances the quantum confinement effect (both carriers for type I), therefore buffering the effects of surface chemistry changes.
 When OA is replaced by EDT, a small bi-functional ligand, which is known to physically link and energetically couple neighboring CQDs, the overlap of their wavefunctions is enhanced, resulting in a relaxation of charge carrier confinement26.
 This results in a lower energy first excitonic transition, which is observed as a redshift in the exciton peak of the absorption or photoluminescence spectra54,55.
 However, when PbS CQD is over-coated with a CdS shell, the extent of emission peak redshift is lower, as shown in Fig 6a.

+In light of these findings, we could surmise that employing a CdS shell is not only a surface trap passivation strategy, but also buffers the PbS core electronic states from changes in the surface states due to ligand exchange.
+The benefits of having a passivating CdS shell is illustrated on the band diagrams in Fig. 7a.
+The alignment and the subsequent band bending results in electron injection from PbS CQD into ZnO conduction band.
+Charge carriers might be lost through recombination via traps cause by surface defects, which occurs between the quantum dots as well as across the heterointerface.
+Therefore, employing core/shell PbS/CdS CQDs may well be an important step forward in addressing the issues with solid state ligand exchanges as mentioned in the introduction, like incomplete passivation or ligand instability, which are thought to be the main source of surface defects in quantum dot solar cells.